IsabelTollman/ELEN4020A_Group7/README.md

 # ELEN4020A_Group7 Lab 1: Multidimensional array addition and multiplication
 Jason Smit (709363); Emma Clark (1088496); Isabel Tollman (728359)

+NOTE: the GNU C++ compiler used is
+	* g++-7 7.3.0-27ubuntu1~18.04 amd64

 ## GitHub repository: a guide

-There are three branches in the repository, one for C++ code, one for documentation, and the master branch.
+There are three branches in the repository: one for C++ code, one for documentation, and the master branch.

 ### Branch: Code